PaveScan®- Rolling Density Meter

 AASHTO PP 98-19

 The InstroTek PaveScan Powered by GSSI Technology is the first non-nuclear rolling density system that provides real-time compaction and density data for the entire paving project.
 Proper compaction is the most important factor in producing long-lasting pavements.
 The PaveScan uses multiple sensors to continuously scan the entire pavement and provide a density profile of the entire paving project.
-The operator can simply push the cart along the lane and gathers density data behind the asphalt rollers.
-The on-board computer displays density, compaction, a line graph, and a contour map of the measurements.
+The operator pushes the cart along the lane and gathers density data behind the asphalt rollers.
+The onboard computer displays density, compaction, a line graph, and a contour map of the measurements.
 This information is used by contractors and pavement engineers to assess the quality of the pavement.